Graduation Requirements for Undergraduates

 Course Work at Another Institution

-Matriculated students who wish to transfer college-level course work taken at other institutions must obtain permission to do so.
+Matriculated students who wish to transfer college-level course work taken at other institutions must obtain permission to do so prior to enrolling in the course at another institution.
 The student should work closely with his/her advisor regarding this process.
 Request for Course Work at Another Institution forms are available from Registration Services.
 A minimum grade of "C-" must be earned for the course in order for it to be accepted by the University of New England (further restrictions may apply - check with department regarding transfer-back policy).

 Important note regarding transfer credits: while credits may transfer based on these criteria, grades and/or grade points do not transfer into the student's UNE academic record.
 Grades for accepted transfer courses are identified on the UNE transcript with a "TR" symbol in the grade column, which denotes credit accepted but no GPA calculation value.